quemb/POP-Effects/README.md

 POP-Effects
 ===========

-Layer Category to simply add display effects like fade in, fade out, zoom in and so on....
+Based on [Pop](https://github.com/facebook/pop) this layer category helps to add display effects like fade in, fade out, zoom in and more your UI elements.